stephan-gh/M3/README.md

 Note that the source of the hardware platform is [openly available](https://github.com/Barkhausen-Institut/M3-hardware) as well.

-### 4. Cross compiler for gem5 and the hardware platform
+### 4. Cross compiler

-For gem5 and the hardware platform, you need to build a cross compiler for the desired ISA.
+You need to build a cross compiler for the desired ISA.
 Note that only gem5 supports all three ISAs; the hardware platform only supports RISC-V. You can build the cross compiler as follows:

     $ cd cross
     $ ./build.sh (x86_64|arm|riscv)